The Green NOW Deal to Save Our Planet Costs Zero Dollars ($0.00)

 about one quarter are from carbon dioxide.

-Factory farming produces about 75% of the type of greenhouse gas emissions (methane and carbon dioxide) that are primarily causing the climate crisis.
+Factory farming produces the primary types of greenhouse gas emissions that are causing the climate crisis.

 Deforestation is a related activity to factory farming because we clear land to raise nonhuman beings for food, clothing and consumer products.